 Continuous Feedback Loop–Delivering Quality Application at Light-speed

 DevOps grabbed a lot of attention as it provides agility to businesses powered by software.
 Still DevOps teams run into a bottleneck when feedback is not timely at the right stage, pulling the whole release timeline backwards.
-The formalized feedback loop can bring in required Agility, Quality and Customer-centricity.
+A formalized continuous feedback loop can bring in required Agility, Quality and Customer-centricity.